DeiC-HPC/cotainr/README.md

 $ cotainr build --base-image docker://ubuntu:22.04
 ```

+## Documentation

+Our documentation is hosted [here on Read the Docs](https://cotainr.readthedocs.io/en/latest/).

 ## Installation

 cotainr has no external dependencies other than Python >= 3.8 and Singularity/Apptainer.